radareorg/radare2-book/disassembling/adding_metadata.md

      [0x00000000]> Cs 10 @ string_foo

-The `Cf` command is used to define a memory format string (the same used by the `pf` command).
-Here's a example:
+The `Cf` command is used to define a memory format string (the same syntax used by the `pf` command).
+Here's an example:

       [0x7fd9f13ae630]> Cf 16 2xi foo bar
       [0x7fd9f13ae630]> pd